ptitSeb/gl4es/README.md

 Status of the GLES2 backend
  * This backend is at its early stage of development, so do not expect much from it
- * The FPE (Fixed Pipeline Emulator) is not implemented yet, so no OpenGL 1.5 drawing call will work
+ * The FPE (Fixed Pipeline Emulator) is its early stage of implementation, so most OpenGL 1.5 drawing call will not work
- * The Shader Conversion is really crude, so only simple shaders will work
+ * The Shader Conversion is really crude, so only simple shaders will work (especialy, the implicit conversion float <-> int is not handled)
  * An ES2 context should be usable (usefull for SDL2)
  * Only OpenRA has been tested for now (and it does work fine in game)
+ * glxgears now works, but FlatShade is not implemented (and will probably never be), so it's slightly different then using GLES1.1 or actuel GL hardware

 ----